Stalking Victor Hugo in Paris: Bon Vivant, Famous Writer, and Secret Interior Decorator

 The weighty tomb, more than 1500 pages, was issued simultaneously in Paris and 10 other cities.
 Hugo collected a record paycheck.
 (Perversely, though he defended the poor, he liked to make money.)

 To work through writing blocks, Hugo would don nothing but a gray shawl.
-He:
+He locked away his clothes to avoid any temptation of going outside.
+He donned a gray shawl, which was his uniform for months.

 In 1870, the illustrious literary exile returned to Paris when the reviled Second Empire was overthrown.
 He lived in Paris on Avenue Victor Hugo, idolized by the people as a national hero.
 He issued poems, records of his past life, letters, and dissertations on various subjects of public interest.